bpucker/CoExpPhylo/README.md

 `--raxml` species the RAxML path.
 This option can be used if RAxML is not in the PATH variable or if a specific version should be used.
 The default is 'raxml'.

-  --fasttree STR     Full path to FastTree [fasttree] --cpur     INT     Number of cores for tree construction [cpu]
+`--fasttree` species the full path to FastTree.
+This option can be used if FastTree is not in the PATH variable or if a specific version should be used.
+The default is 'fasttree'.

+`--cpur` species the number of cores that are used for the tree construction.
+Default is the value of `--cpu` or 4 if no other value is set.

 ## Script for the annotation of sequence clusters